Polymer/polymer/PRIMER.md

 Polymer supports cooperative two-way binding between elements, allowing elements that "produce" data or changes to data to propagate those changes upwards to hosts when desired.

-When a Polymer elements changes a property that was "published" as part of its public API with the `notify` flag set to true, it automatically fires a non-bubbling DOM event to indicate those changes to interested hosts.
+When a Polymer elements changes a property that was configured in `propertyConfig` with the `notify` flag set to true, it automatically fires a non-bubbling DOM event to indicate those changes to interested hosts.
 These events follow a naming convention of `<property>-changed`, and contain a `value` property in the `event.detail` object indicating the new value.

 As such, one could attach an `on-<property>-changed` listener to an element to be notified of changes to such properties, set the `event.detail.value` to a property on itself, and take necessary actions based on the new value.
 However, given this is a common pattern, bindings using "curly-braces" (e.g. `{{property}}`) will automatically perform this upwards binding automatically without the user needing to perform those tasks.
 This can be defeated by using "square-brace" syntax (e.g. `[[property]]`), which results in only one-way (downward) data-binding.

 To summarize, two-way data-binding is achieved when both the host and the child agree to participate, satisfying these three conditions:

 1. The host must use curly-brace `{{property}}` syntax.
 Square-brace `[[property]]` syntax results in one-way downward binding, regardless of the notify state of the child's property.
-2. The child property being bound to must be published with the `notify` flag set to true (or otherwise send a `<propety>-changed` custom event).
-If the property being bound is not published or if the `notify` flag is not set, only one-way (downward) binding will occur.
+2. The child property being bound to must be configured with the `notify` flag set to true (or otherwise send a `<propety>-changed` custom event).
+If the property being bound does not have the `notify` flag set, only one-way (downward) binding will occur.
-3. The child property being bound to must not published with the `readOnly` flag set to true.
+3. The child property being bound to must not be configured with the `readOnly` flag set to true.
 If the child property is `notify: true` and `readOnly:true`, and the host binding uses curly-brace syntax, the binding will effectively be one-way (upward).

 Example 1: Two-way binding